Species Technical Committee

 Meeting dates for the STC

 The Species Technical Committee meets twice per year.
-Since the CAM was implemented in Queensland the STC has met on:
+Since Queensland began implementing the CAM the STC has met on:

 - 27 March 2019